 If you have been accepted to another university/institution, you must submit specific documents in order to transfer your SEVIS record (I-20) to your new university/institution.
 See Transfer SEVIS Record (I-20).

 Be sure before you leave the United States that the F-1 visa is valid.
 If your visa has expired, you will have to apply for a new one overseas before you will be able to re-enter the U.S. Also be sure to have your I-20 endorsed for travel by International Student Office.
+If you need to leave ACC unexpectedly during or after the semester, before the program end date on your I-20, you must request an Authorized Early Withdrawal.
 Travel outside the U.S.

 You are permitted to work on campus part time (no more than 20 hours a week) during the semester and full time during vacation periods.
 Off-campus employment is prohibited without prior authorization.
 See employment guidelines.